Merken19/friture-visualiser/WARP.md

 - **Data for only some widgets is streaming**:
   - The `widgetId` in `integration.py`'s `_producer_classes` map might be incorrect for the non-streaming widget.
   - The producer's `extract_data` method for the failing widget is likely returning `None` continuously.
 Add logging to check the state of the widget attributes it depends on.
+- **Buffer rejections occurring (buffer_rejections > 0 in stats)**:
+  - **Issue**: This was caused by a faulty memory check in BufferManager that incorrectly compared application memory usage against buffer-specific thresholds.
+  - **Fix**: The memory check was removed in `buffer_manager.py` (line 126).
+Buffer size is now managed solely by the `deque maxlen` parameter, which is safer and more reliable.
+  - **Debugging**: If you see `buffer_rejections` in streaming stats, check that the BufferManager memory check removal is in place.
+The buffer should accept all data when deque has available space.
+- **Widgets opened after startup not streaming**:
+  - **Issue**: Previously, producers were only created for widgets that existed at application startup.
+New analysis widgets (Spectrogram, Scope, etc.) opened later had no corresponding producers.
+  - **Fix**: Implemented dynamic producer creation in `integration.py`:
+    - Connects to `dock_manager.new_dock_created` signal to automatically create producers for new docks
+    - Connects to `dock_manager.dock_about_to_be_destroyed` signal to properly cleanup producers
+    - The `_setup_existing_docks()` method handles producers for docks that exist at startup
+  - **Debugging**: If a widget isn't streaming, check that its producer was created by looking for the setup log message: "Setup producer for dock [dock_name] (type: [data_type])".
+Verify the widget ID mapping in `_producer_classes` dictionary is correct.

 ### Performance-Critical Extensions